-[2] The most prominent gravity anomaly in the central U.S. [Woollard and Joesting, 1964] is a 2000 km long gravity high with two arms merging at Lake Superior and extending southwest to Kansas and southeast into Michigan.
+The most prominent gravity anomaly in the central US [Woollard and Joesting, 1964] is a 2000-km-long gravity high with two arms merging at Lake Superior and extending southwest to Kansas and southeast into Michigan.
 This anomaly has been determined to mark a late Proterozoic tectonic zone [Whitmeyer and Karlstrom, 2007].
-Because of the existence of mantle-source magmatism and normal faults found along the anomaly, it has been generally accepted that this anomaly resulted from a continent rifting episode and as a consequence is known as the Midcontinent Rift system (MCR) [Schmus, 1992] or Keweenawan Rift system.
+Because of the existence of mantle-source magmatism and normal faults found along the anomaly, it has been generally accepted that this anomaly resulted from a continental rifting episode and as a consequence is known as the Midcontinent Rift system (MCR) [Schmus, 1992] or Keweenawan Rift system.
 Geochronological evidence shows that the rift initiated at about 1.1 Ga and cut through several crustal provinces [Hinze et al., 1997].
-Although various geological and seismic studies have focused on the rift [Hinze et al., 1992; Mariano and Hinze, 1994;
+Although various geological and seismic studies have focused on the rift [Hinze et al., 1992; Mariano and Hinze, 1994; Woelk and Hinze, 1991; Cannon et al., 2013], the mechanisms behind the opening and rapid shut down of the rift are still under debate due to lack of information.
+Fundamental questions, therefore, remain as to the nature and origin of the rift system [Stein el al., 2011].